mercadoalex/-randomWordsAndMatches/README.md

 ```sh
 $ node server.js
 ```
-Once the local server is running on port 8081 you can test the \search endpoint, either with the browser, http://localhost:8081/search?number=5&theword=bar
+Once the local server is running on port `8081` you can test the \search endpoint, either with the browser, http://localhost:8081/search?number=5&theword=bar

 or via Curl command as shown below:
 ```sh
 $ curl 'localhost:8081/search?number=5&theword=bar'
 ```
-I this file we are fetching a random word API

-For testing I used Jasmine, unitl know there is only 1 spec.
-And finally the docker is included, the internal and extrenal port defined is 8081.

 ## More information
 For more information about the API